Powerlearnproject/se-assignment-day-2-git-and-github-Realmsdelight254/README.md

 Support for Continuous Integration and Continuous Deployment: GitHub allows for automated testing and code change deployment by integrating with CI/CD systems.
 Documentation and Wikis: Teams can communicate and manage knowledge more easily with GitHub's support for project documentation and wikis.

 ## Describe the process of setting up a new repository on GitHub.
-What are the key steps involved, and what are some of the important decisions you need to make during this process?
+What are the key steps, and what are some of the important decisions you must make during this process?

 The process of setting up a new repositoey on Github is outlined below:
 1. Sign In or Create an Account: If you don't already have an account, create one now or sign in to GitHub.